 Dr. Martin Luther King, Jr. said, "An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity."
-And how can true concern flourish without realizing we're all in this together?
-Our roots inexorably tangled, "whatever affects one directly affects all indirectly."
+How can true concern flourish without realizing we're all in this together?
+Our roots are inexorably tangled: "whatever affects one directly affects all indirectly."

 Conventional good guy/bad guy interpretations of this parable limit the possibilities of continual conversion, reconciliation, maturing in faith and compassion given our root-bound interdependence.
 Rather, let the tares represent all that is within the human character that stifles solidarity with all of life on this fragile planet.

 Again, to quote from King, “We must learn to live together as brothers or perish together as fools.”

 A lament at untimely death begins this week's retreat (Meditation One)

 This is followed by a lament for our entanglement with junk culture and encouragement toward the real (Meditation Two).